leonardoccarv/CV/README.md

 </p>

 ### About Me
-I study Mathematics at the Federal University of Viçosa, I have been improving and deepening my knowledge in Data Science.
-I have already participated in extension courses at USP (University of São Paulo) and UFRJ (Federal University of Rio de Janeiro), both in the area of Probability and Statistics.

-I love what I do and I enjoy making things happen.
+I study Mathematics at the Federal University of Viçosa, I have 4+ years of experience in Statistical Analysis, Probability and Machine Learning (Research, Graduation, Extension Courses and Real Problems).
+I like solving problems using data, challenging and collaborative environments.
+I love what I do and I like making things happen.
 This is me.
-I like to solve problems using data.
-I have produced Data Science projects in order to improve my knowledge.

 **Analytical Tools:**